 All her life, Pauline Kneissler wanted to become a nurse.
 And in 1939, she is recruited by the Nazis to be a nurse in a secret killing operation.
 Will she be forced to murder?
 Or will she choose to become a killer?Run time: 13 mins.

 When the Germans invade the Soviet Union in 1941, three Jewish brothers prepare to fight back.
 Tuvia, Zus, and Asael Bielski hide in a dense forest and form a group of resistance fighters.
 While surviving in the forbidding wilderness, they also rescue Jews, and try to hold on to a sense community.Run time: 26 mins.

 Holocaust history reminds us that the unimaginable is possible, and that individuals have far more power than they realize.
 Welcome to 12 Years that Shook the World, a podcast from the United States Holocaust Memorial Museum.Run time: 1 min.

 Most of what we know about the Holocaust comes from Nazi perpetrator documents.
-One striking exception is the Ringelblum Archive: a massive collection of artifacts and writings from Jews trapped in the Warsaw ghetto during the German occupation of Poland.
-Under the leadership of historian Emanuel Ringelblum, these oppressed people secretly wrote and preserved their own history.
+One striking exception is the Ringelblum Archive: a massive collection of artifacts and writings from Jews trapped in the Warsaw ghetto during the German occupation of Poland.Run time: 17 mins.

-From an office in Geneva, Switzerland, two friends—a Jewish businessman and the Salvadoran colonel who rescued him—manufactured thousands of false citizenship documents that protected Jews in Nazi-controlled Europe.
-This is the story of the largest Holocaust rescue you’ve never heard of.
+From an office in Geneva, Switzerland, two friends—a Jewish businessman and the Salvadoran colonel who rescued him—manufactured thousands of false citizenship documents that protected Jews in Nazi-controlled Europe.Run time: 15 mins.